 It is not possible to reserve bitcoins.
 If we’re sold out, the first new bitcoins will be sold on a first-come, first-served basis.
 We are working hard to expand our buffer.

-Why: New customers who wish to order more than 50 euros worth of bitcoin per week need to have their bank account number verified.
-We would rather not put you through this trouble, but we are obligated to do so by our financial partners.
+Why: Bank account number verification is required for all new customers.
+We do our best to keep this process as simple and painless as possible, while at the same time preventing abuse of our services.
 All bitcoin merchants that offer bitcoins and other anonymous, digital products via iDEAL have to take extra measures to help prevent fraud.
 Without these measures, Bitcoin is (unfortunately) an appealing target for cybercriminals.
 These criminals are very creative in luring unsuspecting people to give out their bank account information (phishing), to defraud them or to clear out entire bank accounts with hacked computers.
 They use these bank accounts to buy bitcoins, making these criminals harder to trace.

 Despite the fact that these measures make the buying process slightly more complicated, we are convinced that it is an effective way to prevent fraud.
 It protects our customers and aids our commitment to making sure that Bitcoin is associated with positive aspects such as innovation, rather than crime.